 Offered: Fall, Spring.

-FREN 113 - Intermediate French I (4)
+FREN 113 - Intermediate French (4)

 The cultural heritage of the French-speaking world is examined through selected cultural readings.
 Grammar and vocabulary are reviewed through a communicative approach.
 Online work is required.

 Prerequisite: FREN 102, or three years of secondary school French, or a score of 500-549 on the CEEB Achievement Test in French.